ietf-wg-cellar/matroska-specification/notes.md

 All timestamp values in Matroska are expressed in multiples of a tick.
 They are usually stored as integers.
-There are three types of ticks possible:
+There are three types of ticks possible: Matroska Ticks, Segment Ticks, and Track Ticks.

 ### Matroska Ticks